 - What is a principle? (a guiding belief—something to implement in daily life)

 Each student makes a kinara.
-Each day for the rest of the unit they will learn about one principle and “light” one candle in this kinara.
+Each day for seven days (guided by lessons two and three of this unit), they will learn about one principle, and “light” one candle in this kinara.
 They may color the candles or use colored paper.
 The first three candles are green, the middle candle is black and the last three candles are red.
 They should not color or make the flames today.
-See Attachment One: Kinara Patterns or directions for a 3-D kinara in Kwanzaa Fun (see Bibliographical References).
+See handout: Kinara Patterns or directions for a 3-D kinara from the Internet.

 None for this lesson.